RazanAlzahrani1/VideoGames_Regression/README.md

-# Video Games Web Scraping
+# Predict Global Selse of Video Games

 ### Abstract:
 The goal of the project is to scraping data from website and to predict the video games global sales depending on other features using linear regression model.